 It took my body several months to start feeling better after I changed what I used during my period.
 I used to be an avid tampon user, but unbeknownst to me, most conventional tampons and pads are made with bleached rayon, cotton, and plastics that leeches toxic chemicals into your body through your vaginal walls.
 It took me YEARS to realize why my periods were so intensely painful.
 They were always the worst when I used tampons, and I literally curled up crying in my bed for at least a day or two, because the pain was so unbearable.
 After I began using more eco-friendly and natural options, my period has not been the same.
 It took about 3 cycles for the toxins to completely cycle out of my body and for me to not to feel as pained as I once did.

-Herbs that are known to help with cramps, bloating, frazzled nerves, and more
+known to help cramps, bloating, & frazzled nerves

 There are many herbs that can help with the many different symptoms that PMS brings about.
 Some of these herbs can help with cramps and pain, while others can help with bloating and frazzled nerves!
 You can tailor your tea/tincture to your own needs since none of us are exactly the same.